KonduitAI/konduit-serving-examples/monitoring/quickstart/README.md

 For machine learning, we may include other metrics to help debug things such as:

 - Compute time for neural net
-- ETL creation (amount of time it takes to convert raw data to a minibatch or NumPy ndarray)
+- ETL creation (number of times it takes to convert raw data to a minibatch or NumPy ndarray)

 A Prometheus instance is configured by a YAML file such as: